microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 Package dependencies can only be resolved to packages registered for a user.
 As packages cannot be registered for LocalSystem the Dynamic Dependencies feature is not available to callers running as LocalSystem.

+## Packaging - ProjectReunion.Loader.dll

+The Dynamic Dependencies API is provided via ProjectReunion.Loader.dll.

+This dll will be included in the ProjectReunion Framework package for packaged applications.
+However, it must be a redistributable for non-packaged applications.

+Ironically, ProjectReunion.Loader.dll cannot be used from a Framework package by non-packaged applications.

 # API Details

 **TODO** Retitle this section 'API' since we don't have 'API Notes'?